Wallace Harrison: Career

 Harrison's work in the mid-20th century comprised large, modernist public projects and office buildings.
 He worked for McKim, Mead & White and Bertram Grovesnor Goodhue from 1916 to 1923, and later formed a series of architectural partnerships.
 Harrison participated with the architectural teams involved in the construction of Rockefeller Center in New York City, completed in 1939.
 His brother-in-law was married to John D. Rockefeller Jr.'s daughter, Abigail and Harrison served as a designer and architectural adviser for Nelson Rockefeller, notably in the years when Rockefeller was governor of New York.

 In 1941, Harrison joined with Max Abramowitz to form the firm of Harrison & Abramowitz.
-In partnership with Abramovitz, Harrison designed scores of university and corporate buildings, including the Time & Life (1959) and Socony-Mobil (1956), both designated New York City landmarks.
+In partnership with Abramovitz, Harrison designed scores of university and corporate buildings, as well as churches: including: The First Presbyterian Church (”The Fish Church”), Stamford, Connecticut, (1958), the Time & Life (1959) and Socony-Mobil (1956), both designated New York City landmarks.

 Among Harrison's most noted projects are the Metropolitan Opera House at the Lincoln Center for the Performing Arts and the Empire State Plaza in Albany, New York.
 He also served as Director of Planning on the United Nations complex, which was built on slaughter house property contributed by the Rockefeller family (the Rockefellers owned the Tudor City Apartments across First Avenue).
 Harrision developed the design for the Pershing Memorial in Washington, D.C., which is now home to the National World War I Memorial.
 In addition to his architectural work, Harrison served as master planner and supervising architect for a number of important Long Island-based projects, including the World's Fairs of 1939 and 1964 in Flushing, Queens, and LaGuardia and Idlewild (now John F. Kennedy) airports.